Stephanie Cutter

-Stephanie Cutter (born October 22, 1968) is an American political consultant.
-She served as an advisor to President Barack Obama during his first presidential term, and was deputy campaign manager for his 2012 re-election campaign.
-She previously worked in campaign and communications roles for other prominent Democrats including Ted Kennedy, John Kerry, and Michelle Obama.
-The New York Times described her as "a popular but polarizing face of (Obama's) campaign", and a "soldier who says the things the candidate can’t (or won’t) say."
+Stephanie Cutter (born October 22, 1968) is an American communications and political consultant.
+She served as an advisor to President Barack Obama, President Bill Clinton, First Lady Michelle Obama and Vice President Kamala Harris.
+She previously worked in campaign and communications roles for other prominent Democrats including Ted Kennedy and John Kerry.

-After 2012, she founded Precision Strategies, a political consulting firm, with fellow Obama campaign alumni Jen O'Malley Dillon and Teddy Goff.
+In 2013, she co-founded Precision Strategies, a political consulting firm, with fellow Obama campaign alumni Jen O'Malley Dillon and Teddy Goff.
 During the 2020 election, she was producer of the all-virtual Democratic National Convention, and following Joe Biden's victory, she was tapped to act as producer of the 2021 inauguration, which included mostly virtual festivities.

 Early life and education

 Cutter was born in Taunton, Massachusetts, and was raised in nearby Raynham, Massachusetts.
 She graduated from Bridgewater-Raynham Regional High School in 1986.
-Her mother, Grace, is a school teacher, and her brother served in Afghanistan.
 She received a B.A. degree from Smith College and a J.D. degree from Georgetown Law School.

 Career

+Early career (1990–2007)

 Cutter began her career working as a junior aide to New York Governor Mario Cuomo prior to joining Bill Clinton's 1992 election campaign.
 She worked for the Environmental Protection Agency and the Clinton administration, eventually becoming White House deputy communications director.
 Cutter worked to repair Clinton's image following his impeachment.

 Beginning in 2001, she served as Communications Director for Senator Ted Kennedy.

 In November 2003, she was named communications director for the John Kerry campaign, at Kennedy's recommendation.
-During that campaign, she was criticized for having a surly and difficult personality and was often scapegoated for Kerry's loss.
-Kerry considered the criticism of her unfair and praised her work.
 After the Kerry campaign, Cutter returned to work for Kennedy.
+In May 2008, when Kennedy fell ill at his home in Hyannis Port with what would turn out to be a deadly brain tumor, Cutter was the first call Kennedy's wife made after dialing 911.

+Obama campaign and administration years (2008–2012)

 Cutter joined Barack Obama's first presidential campaign in 2008 as a senior advisor to Barack Obama and as the chief of staff to Michelle Obama.
 Cutter has been credited with helping the campaign receive an endorsement from Kennedy and improving Michelle Obama's public reputation during the campaign.
 Cutter became a trusted aide to both Obamas and in 2009 was named one of the "50 Most Powerful People in D.C." by GQ.